 Chicken tikka is boneless tandoori chicken on a stick.
-The pieces are smaller, of course.
+The pieces are smaller.
 That’s good.
 More surface equals more seasoning.
 These are little tandoori flavour bombs.

 Making chicken tikka is easy.
 Cut up the chicken.
 Coat liberally with tandoori marinade.
 Refrigerate for a few hours.
 Soak your skewers.
 Assemble.
 Wear gloves to skewer if you used food colouring.
 Grill.
 Eat.
 Or use them to make chicken tikka masala.

-Grilling is key.
+Grilling technique is key.
 You are working with small pieces of chicken – it’s easy to overcook them.
 You need to be careful.

-Start with indirect heat.
+Start with low or indirect heat.
 Finish over high direct heat.
 Get them mostly cooked on low then blast them with heat.
 You want a bit of char.
 You don’t want dry chicken.
 Watch it closely.

 Serve chicken tikka over a small green salad.
 You can do a tikka sizzle – serve them on a bed of fried onions.
 Serve them straight up.
 Tamarind dip, raita or a green chili chutney mixed with yoghurt all pair well.

 The key is this dish is the tandoori marinade.
 Bad marinade equals bad results.
 Use this tandoori marinade for best results.
 It’s a lot of ingredients but it really works well.

 Chicken tikka is great on it’s own.
 It’s delicious in salad.
 In a naan bread sandwich.
 And it’s just the thing for tikka masala.
 Always a hit.
 Guaranteed.

 - 12 boneless skinless chicken thighs